braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/faqs.md

 article_title: Locations & Geofences FAQ
 page_order: 4
 page_type: FAQ
-description: "This reference article covers some frequently asked questions surrounding the use of Geofences."
+description: "This reference article covers some frequently asked questions surrounding the use of location tracking and geofences."
 tool: Location

 ---

 # Frequently asked questions

-> This page provides answers to frequently asked questions about localtions and geofences.
+> This page provides answers to frequently asked questions about locations and geofences.

-## Locations
+## Location tracking

 ### When does Braze collect location data?

 Braze only collects location when the application is open in the foreground.
 As a result, our `Most Recent Location` filter targets users based upon where they last opened the application (also referred to as session start).

 You should also keep the following nuances in mind: